RafaB15/Tandil-JobVacancy/README.md

 3. PORT: is the port where the application should listen
 4. SMTP_X: in production mode the application needs four environment variables in order to send emails (in non-production mode, the mails are not sent but stored in the local file system).
 The varibales to set are: SMTP_ADDRESS, SMTP_PORT, SMTP_USER and
 SMTP_PASS

+## Troubleshooting

+In case of adding new gem, it may be require to rebuild the containers:

+    # stop containers
+    docker compose stop

+    # remove containers
+    docker compose rm

+    # start containers forcing rebuild
+    docker compose up -d --build --force-recreate